cryptanalysisbench/SATbench/visa.md

     nav: "docs"
 ---

-# VISA for Japan
+# VISA for China

-Please find all the details for an getting a VISA [here](https://www.sg.emb-japan.go.jp/itpr_en/visit.html)
+Please find all the details for getting a VISA at this adresse TODO